dcc-cc3002/citric-liquid-fercontreras10/README.md

 ### Implemented functionalities
 The functionalities implemented were the following:

-- An abstract class and a trait were added for the units.
-- Each norma was implemented separately
+- A Game Controller that manages the game flow and the players.
-- The apply method was added to each panel
+- The state pattern was used to manage the game flow.
-- The home panel now implements the owner of the panel
+- The observer pattern was used to notify the players of the game state, specifically when a player reaches a norma 6.
-- Each wild unit was implemented separately
-- The methods for the combat were implemented
-- A turn system was implemented

 ### Design decisions
 The design decisions of the norma were done thinking